stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Stumbling over the words, Albert raised his stick and spoke in a trembling voice.

-“Go... go back where you came.
-I called you and now I am... now I send you back!
+“Go… go back where you came.
+I called you and now I am… now I send you back!
 Go back!”

 The Makara paused.
 It tilted its head, as if listening.
 Then it resumed moving toward Georgie, Julia, and William.